Torah and Haftarah Readings

 The accompanying Haftarah reading can also be found in the pages listed above.
 (On Holidays and Rosh Chodesh, the Haftarah will generally differ from that in the pages listed above.
 In such cases, the Haftarah can be found in this Hebrew Calendar.)

-We are currently in the second year of the triennial cycle.
+We are currently in the third year of the triennial cycle.

 The portion to be read on any given day can be found in this Hebrew Calendar.
 However, please note that the breakdown in the Hebrew Calendar may differ from the one on our website.